 Should you encounter an odor, possibly propane, turn off any and all open flames and begin a systematic search for leaks on the complete propane system.
 NEVER USE A MATCH.
 Use a soapy water solution which contains NO AMMONIA, or CHLORINE content to check for leaks.
 If a leak is identified, bubbles will appear.
-ALWAYS use two wrenches when tightening brass connections to pre-
+ALWAYS use two wrenches when tightening brass connections to prevent twisting of copper.